 - salt and pepper

-The day before Thanksgiving: Clean your bird and then put her in the brining bag then put the whole thing in a foil roasting pan.
+2 days before Thanksgiving: Clean your bird and then put her in the brining bag then put the whole thing in a foil roasting pan.
 Heat 1 quart of your water in a big pot and add the brining mix.
 Let cool.
 Once cooled, add the brining mix, water and extra 1 quart of water to the brining bag/turkey.
-Refrigerate the whole thing for 12 – 24 hours.
+Refrigerate the whole thing for 24 hours.

-Thanksgiving Day: Remove the turkey from the brining bag and rinse with cold water.
-Pat dry.
+Thanksgiving Day: Remove the turkey from the fridge.
 Salt and pepper the inside of the cavity.
 Fill the cavity with the thyme, onion, orange and garlic.
 Tie up your bird so the legs and wings are held in tight to the bird.
 Add pea sized pieces of butter under the skin (use care doing this so you don’t break the skin).
 Salt and pepper the outside of the bird.